-- 189. Plaintiffs re-allege and incorporate by reference all paragraphs above as if fully set forth herein. - 190.
-Defendants have failed to provide Plaintiff children a uniform and sufficient education, both qualitatively and quantitatively, as mandated by the Education Clause. - 191.
-In the quantitative sense, the primary cause of this constitutional violation is the arbitrary and inadequate New Mexico public school finance system, including the PSFA, pre-K funding, funding for bilingual multicultural programs and ELL students, and funding targeted at economically disadvantaged, at-risk, Native American students, and students with disabilities.
-This violation is compounded by Defendants' failure to monitor effectively the expenditure of targeted funds.
-In conjunction with the inadequate and arbitrary funding of critical programs for Plaintiff students, Defendants' arbitrary, unfair and ineffective accountability and teacher evaluation systems further deprive Plaintiff children of a qualitative sufficient education. - 192.
-Further compounding the violation for ELL, Native American and Latino/Hispano children, and children with disabilities, is Defendants' failure to implement appropriately and support fully the obligations and duties owed under other constitutional provisions and the State's own statutes and pronouncements, which inform the interpretation of the qualitative meaning of the education clause, including the Bilingual and Multicultural Education Act, Hispanic Education Act, the Indian Education Act, the Children of Spanish Descent Clause requiring "perfect equality" (N.M.
+- 154. Plaintiffs re-allege and incorporate by reference all paragraphs above as if fully set forth herein. - 155.
+Defendants have failed to provide Plaintiff children a uniform and sufficient education, both qualitatively and quantitatively, as mandated by the Education Clause. - 156.
+In the quantitative sense, the primary cause of this constitutional violation is the arbitrary and inadequate New Mexico public school finance system, including the PSFA, pre-K funding, funding for bilingual multicultural programs and ELL students, and funding targeted at economically disadvantaged, at-risk, and Native American students.
+This violation is compounded by Defendants' failure to monitor effectively the expenditure of targeted funds. - 157.
+In conjunction with the inadequate and arbitrary funding of critical programs for Plaintiff students, Defendants' arbitrary, unfair and ineffective accountability and teacher evaluation systems further deprive Plaintiff children of a qualitative sufficient education. - 158.
+Further compounding the violation for ELL, Native American and Latino/Hispano children is Defendants' failure to implement appropriately and support fully the obligations and duties owed under other constitutional provisions and the State's own statutes and pronouncements, which inform the interpretation of the qualitative meaning of the education clause, including the Bilingual and Multicultural Education Act,

+Hispanic Education Act, the Indian Education Act, the Children of Spanish Descent Clause requiring "perfect equality" (N.M.
 Const. art.
-XII, § 10), the

-Spanish Teacher Training Clause, N.M.
+XII, § 10) and the Spanish Teacher Training Clause, N.M.
 Const. art.
-XII, § 8, and state laws and regulations regarding special education.
+XII, § 8.